-Chair Professor of Mechanical and Aerospace Engineering
+Chair Professor of Department of Mechanical and Aerospace Engineering

 Departmental Research Area